flyingcircle/book/site/paul/README.md

 3. Paul speaks about everyone being in equal in Christ and women praying, prophesying, and receiving gifts in Corinthians, but then the pastorals appear to say the opposite in maintaining a male hierarchy and reducing the role of women in the church.
 In fact, Paul never speaks about a church hierarchy at all in his epistles, but then in the Pastorals, maintaining and defining the church hierarchy seems to be the main purpose of the letter.

 Why is the vocabulary so radically different in the Pastorals compared to the rest of Paul's writing?
-Why do the Pastoral letters' vocabulary line up more with later second century voacbulary?
+Why do the Pastoral letters' vocabulary line up more with later second century vocabulary?
 Why does the theology between Paul's other epistles and the pastorals not line up as a single coherent theology?
 What other reasonable conclusion is possible here other than to say that Paul didn't write 1 Timothy, 2 Timothy, and Titus?

 ## 2 Thessalonians